Solar Power

 3. Over 5,000 businesses (mostly small businesses) support the solar industry in the U.S., creating jobs for Americans in every state.

-6. 9 out of 10 Americans think we should be developing and using more solar power.
+4. 9 out of 10 Americans think we should be developing and using more solar power.

 Solar is expected to continue booming.
 In the U.S., it might even double each year up to 2020 (under the right policy scenario):

-More posts on solar energy industry growth:
+Here are some more posts on solar energy industry growth:

-3. Solar Power Could Produce >50% of Global Electricity, IEA Report Concludes
+1. Solar Power Could Produce >50% of Global Electricity, IEA Report Concludes

-5. Solar Power Graphs to Make You Smile
+2. Solar Power Graphs to Make You Smile

 Largest Solar Power Plants

-OK, an “about solar” page wouldn’t be complete without a list of the largest solar power plants in the world, right?
-(Though, note that much of the solar in the world is in small installations and one of the prime advantages of solar is its decentralization and its ability to help “democratize” the electricity system – even the CIA and Department of Defense have focused on the national security benefits of solar.)
+Okay, an “about solar” page wouldn’t be complete without a list of the largest solar power plants in the world, right?
+(Though, note that much of the solar power capacity in the world is in small installations and one of the prime advantages of solar is its decentralization and its ability to help “democratize” the electricity system — even the CIA and Department of Defense have focused on the national security benefits of solar.)
 Nonetheless, I think almost everyone loves a list of the “largest _________,” so here are two current lists (largest solar thermal power plants and largest solar photovoltaic power plants):

 Largest Solar Photovoltaic (PV) Power Plants in the World